This Winter Machine: The Clockwork Man

 Writing started on album #4 soon after the release of Kites and an early teaser revealed that the upcoming album would be a concept album entitled ‘The Clockwork Man’.
 A demo version of the first track ‘The River’ was released as early as February 2022 and the striking cover art was revealed to the fans a couple of months later in April as the band started the initial stages of recording.

 They were back in familiar territory for much of the recording process, choosing Eiger Studios in Leeds again for all the instrumental recording and most of the vocals as well as Vibrations Studios in Huddersfield for a few extra vocal pieces later in the process.

-The recording timeline wasn’t without its moments of significant change.
+The recording timeline wasn't without its moments of significant change.
 Mid 2022 saw Guitarist Dom Bennison leaving in June to concentrate more on his love of music production and mixing.
-Also, the lengthy search for a permanent keyboard player finally came to fruition with the position being filled by the multi-talented Lee Perkins, the announcements of both Dom’s departure and Leigh’s appointment coming on the same day.
+Also, the lengthy search for a permanent keyboard player finally came to fruition with the position being filled by the multi-talented Leigh Perkins, the announcements of both Dom's departure and Leigh's appointment coming on the same day.

-Bennison’s position was filled in August of the same year with John Cook joining as a guest guitarist.
-Cook had previously worked with Al Winter before the band’s debut album was even recorded, helping co-write parts of an original version of the sixteen-minute epic The Man Who Never Was.
+Bennison's position was filled in August of the same year with John Cook joining as a guest guitarist.
+Cook had previously worked with Al Winter before the band's debut album was even recorded, helping co-write parts of an original version of the sixteen-minute epic The Man Who Never Was.
 He became a permanent member of the band in March 2023.

 In another guitarist shake-up, albeit an amicable one, Simon D’Vali chose to step back in December 2022 a few months into the process to spend more time with his family.